Get free shipping on your order, with any water filter subscription. Find my filter

 Check Ground Drive Operation

-Use our How to adjust the snowblower drive control cable video/article as a guide for checking and adjusting the ground drive control cable.
+Use our How to adjust the snowblower drive control cable video article to guide you through this process.

 Diagram showing how the snowblower ground drive system works

-When you engage the ground drive lever, the ground drive cable pulls the drive wheel up to rub against the friction disc.
-The friction disc rotates the hex drive shaft which spins the gear and shaft that moves the tires (see the image to the right).
+When you engage the ground drive lever, the ground drive cable pulls the drive wheel upward so it presses against the friction disc.
+The friction disc rotates the hex drive shaft, which in turn spins the gears and axles that move the tires.

-If the snowblower doesn’t roll freely with the ground drive lever disengaged, you’ll need to loosen the ground drive cable tension.
-That will release the drive wheel from the friction wheel so the snowblower doesn’t creep forward with the drive lever disengaged when the engine is running.
+• If it does not roll freely, loosen the ground drive cable tension.
+This allows the drive wheel to move away from the friction disc so the snowblower does not creep forward when the engine is running.

-Next, engage the ground drive lever and see if the snowblower moves freely.
-The wheels should be locked up when the ground drive lever is engaged because the drive wheel should be up against the friction disc—preventing the wheels from turning.
+• Next, engage the ground drive lever and test again.
+The wheels should be locked because the drive wheel should be fully pressed against the friction disc.

-Start the snowblower and test ground drive control operation.
-Continue to adjust the ground drive cable if necessary until the ground drive control operates properly.
+Start the snowblower and test the drive system under power.
+Continue adjusting the cable until the ground drive operates smoothly.

-Shut off the snowblower engine and check the auger control system.
+Shut off the snowblower engine and move on to checking the auger control system.

-Use our How to Adjust a Snowblower Auger Control Video to guide you in adjusting the auger control cable.
+Use our How to Adjust a Snowblower Auger Control Video as a guide while checking and adjusting the auger control cable.

-Follow these steps to check the auger control:
+Follow these steps to make sure the auger engages and disengages correctly:

 1. With the auger control lever disengaged, check the auger control cable tension.
-The auger control cable should have slack so it’s not pulling the idler pulley.
+The cable should have enough slack so it is not pulling the idler pulley.

-2. Start the snowblower and check to see if the auger moves with the auger control lever disengaged.
-With the auger lever disengaged, the auger shouldn’t move.
+2. Start the snowblower and confirm that the auger does not move with the auger control lever disengaged.
+The auger should remain still in this position.

-3. Engage the auger and let the augers run for about 10 seconds then disengage the auger.
+3. Engage the auger and let it run for about 10 seconds, then disengage it.

-4. Cycle the auger on and off in a similar manner several times.
+4. Cycle the auger on and off several times in the same way.

-5. Check the auger to see whether it stops completely with the auger control lever disengaged.
+5. After cycling, check that the auger stops completely each time the auger control lever is disengaged.

-6. See if the auger spins properly with the auger control engaged.
+6. Finally, confirm that the auger spins properly when the auger control lever is engaged.

-Shut off the snowblower and adjust the auger cable if necessary.
+Shut off the snowblower and adjust the auger control cable if needed.

 Adjust the auger cable

-If the auger spins with the auger control lever disengaged, you’ll need to increase auger cable slack.
-If the auger doesn’t move with the auger control lever engaged, you’ll need to increase auger cable tension.
+If the auger spins when the auger control lever is disengaged, increase the auger cable slack.
+If the auger does not move when the auger control lever is engaged, increase the cable tension.

 Follow these steps to adjust auger cable tension: